Sette note in nero: Music

 Composer Fabio Frizzi also contributed to Paura nella città dei morti viventi, ...E tu vivrai nel terrore!
 L'aldilà, Manhattan Baby, and Fulci's 1990 film Un gatto nel cervello.
 The film's score was performed on a carillon, accompanied by stringed instruments, synthesisers and piano notes.
 The score has been described as "simple, elegant and gravely beautiful", and has been noted for "steer[ing] clear of rampant atonality and shrieking strings", unlike typical giallo film scores.

-Some of the film's music was later used in the 2003 American film Kill Bill Volume 1, directed by Quentin Tarantino.} A medley of the score was later included as part of Frizzi's 2013 Fulci 2 Frizzi live tour, including the 2014 live album release Fulci 2 Frizzi: Live at Union Chapel.
+Some of the film's music was later used in the 2003 American film Kill Bill Volume 1, directed by Quentin Tarantino.
+A medley of the score was later included as part of Frizzi's 2013 Fulci 2 Frizzi live tour, including the 2014 live album release Fulci 2 Frizzi: Live at Union Chapel.

 Release

-Sette note in nero was released in Italy on August 10, 1977 where it was distributed by Cineriz.
-The film grossed a total of 594,648,345 Italian lire domestically.
-Curti described the film's reception in Italy as "nondescript (and therefore disappointing)", stating that it was released during a period where the giallo was waning, where a film "completely devoid of blood and gore and ultimately downbeat" was not of the interest of moviegoers.

-The film was released in the United States in March 1979, where it was distributed by Group 1 International Distribution Organization under the title The Psychic.
+Sette note in nero was released in Italy on 10 August 1977 where it was distributed by Cineriz.
+The film was released in the United States by Group 1 International Distribution Organization under the title The Psychic, opening regionally in Indianapolis, Indiana on 26 January 1979.
+The film continued to open regionally in the United States in other markets, with a Los Angeles release on 2 May 1979.

 It has been released under several alternative English titles, including Murder to the Tune of the Seven Black Notes, Seven Notes in Black and Death Tolls Seven Times.

+Home media

-It was released on DVD in English under the title The Psychic on December 18, 2007.
+The film was released on DVD in English under the title The Psychic in October 2007 by Severin Films.

 A Blu-ray of the film was released in the United States by Scorpion Releasing in 2019; this release, created from a 2K scan of the original camera negative, includes English and Italian audio, an audio commentary with film historian Troy Howarth and an interview with Sacchetti.
-In the United Kingdom, a bilingual Blu-ray distributed by Shameless Screen Entertainment was released on August 9, 2021, featuring a revised subtitle translation for the Italian track, interviews with Fulci's daughter Antonella, Sacchetti and Frizzi, and a demonstration of the film's 2K restoration process.
+In the United Kingdom, a bilingual Blu-ray distributed by Shameless Screen Entertainment was released on 9 August 2021, featuring a revised subtitle translation for the Italian track, interviews with Fulci's daughter Antonella, Sacchetti and Frizzi, and a demonstration of the film's 2K restoration process.

+In 2023, Severin Films released a four-disc 4K UHD Blu-ray and Blu-ray set, including a compact disc of the film's original score.

 Reception

+Box office

+The film grossed a total of 594,648,345 Italian lire domestically.
+Curti described the film's reception in Italy as "nondescript (and therefore disappointing)", stating that it was released during a period where the giallo was waning, where a film "completely devoid of blood and gore and ultimately downbeat" was not of the interest of moviegoers.